For many preppers, trying to convince them of the need to be prepared without sounding like a paranoid maniac can be challenging.

 Right at Your Door (2006)

-A dirty bomb explodes in L.A. clogging the freeways and dispersing a cloud of toxicity over the area.
+A detonation happens in L.A. clogging the freeways and dispersing a cloud of toxicity over the area.
 (Mary McCormack, Rory Cochrane, Tony Perez, Scotty Noyd Jr.)

 Jericho (2006 TV series)